Skip to content

 Through the leafy dome, sunlight cast lacy patterns on the men’s frock coats.
 A soft breeze off Lake Erie ruffled the ladies’ feathered hats.
 “In the delightful parklike surroundings, away from the noise of the old world, it was a paradise indeed,” recalled one brother.

 The beauty of the surroundings paled in comparison with the radiant joy on the faces of those present.
 “All seem to be very devout,” noted a local newspaper, “and yet extremely cheerful and jovial people.”
-To the Bible Students, Christian fellowship tasted especially sweet after the severe trials of the past few years: wartime opposition; bitter dissent in the congregations; the closing of Brooklyn Bethel; the imprisonment of many for the sake of the Kingdom, including eight leading brothers who had been sentenced to as long as 20 years behind bars. *
+To the Bible Students, Christian fellowship tasted especially sweet after the severe trials of the past few years: wartime opposition; bitter dissent in the congregations; the closing of Brooklyn Bethel; the imprisonment of many for the sake of the Kingdom, including eight leading brothers who had been sentenced to as long as 20 years behind bars. a

 Discouraged and bewildered during those difficult years, some Bible Students had left off the witness work.
 Most, though, had done their best to persevere in the face of official suppression.
 In one typical case, an investigator reported that despite stern warnings, the Bible Students he questioned insisted that they would “continue to preach the word of God to the end.”